schlenga/ML_Workshop/Pages/part2.md

 Part 2: The Perceptron
 ==================

 The perceptron is the simplest instance of a neural network.
-In order to understand it, we need some very basic mathematical conceptst, which we'll just take for granted.
+In order to understand it, we need some very basic mathematical concepts, which we'll just take for granted.

 Before we look at the model, we agree on some language.